pzem016/FluxNode-Pi4/README.md

         ```
         sudo systemctl reboot
         ```
-   You should now be able to connect to the Pi using your favorite ssh client and your public key.
+  You should now be able to connect to the Pi using your favorite ssh client and with your public key.